 After the DraftKings data breach, New York State attorney general Eric Schneiderman voiced his concerns about FanDuel and DraftKings.
 This eventually led to Schneiderman, on November 10, following Nevada's lead and ruling that the games on these sites constituted no less than gambling, which is illegal in the Empire State.

 Now, numerous other states are moving to investigate daily fantasy sports sites for possible gambling charges, not to mention several other federal lawsuits and investigations.
-When attention from government flares up and elected officials make a big to-do in televised press conference, you have to wonder what exactly is motivating this whole thing.
+When attention from government flares up and elected officials make a big to-do in televised press conferences, you have to wonder what exactly is motivating this whole thing.
 Is this just a witch hunt designed to boost politicians' public profile?
 Or are all these lawsuits and attacks really out for justice?

-The disagreements between states and daily fantasy sports sites lies in their definition of what happens on these sites.
+The disagreements between states and daily fantasy sports sites lie in their definition of what happens on these sites.
 When fantasy sports players choose the players they think are going to be successful that day or week, are they doing so based on their skills or merely out of chance?

 Following the Nevada ruling, FanDuel released a statement saying:

 "This decision stymies innovation and ignores the fact that fantasy sports is a skill-based entertainment product loved and played by millions of sports fans."